Let me tell you a story about my third trip to Paris and my first new year’s eve abroad.

 I don’t blame them, they all had their reasons.

 I mentioned it to my high school roommate, who I haven’t seen in a while and she was all in right away (actually she was a bit upset I didn’t contact her first).
-She has just quitted her job so she had money, free time and courage to travel with me.
+She has just quitted her job so she had money, free time, and the courage to travel with me.
 So we set everything up and go.

 I ordered my discount coupons at this discount portal.
 They send me back codes and details on how to place a reservation through email addresses.
 Further on, we communicated through emails about more details and extra payments for the entrance fee of trips we wanted to go to.